koozera1/INFO-201-Group-Project/README.md

 # INFO201 Group Project:
-#  Title : **XXXXXX Los Angeles????**
+#  Title : **Crimes in Los Angeles**
 ##### Group members: Andrea Koozer, Mustafa Ahamed, Jill Nguyen, Joy Liu

 ### Project Statement
-For our group project, we will be working with the dataset called **2010 Census Population by Zip Code**.
-We access the dataset at the  [_Data.Gov_](https://catalog.data.gov/dataset/2010-census-populations-by-zip-code) website, and it is a non-Federal dataset.
+For our group project, we will be working with the dataset called **Crime Data from 2010 to Present**.
+We access the dataset at the  [_Data.Gov_](https://catalog.data.gov/dataset/crime-data-from-2010-to-present) website.
- The data is collected and provided by the _local government_ of Los Angeles during the census in 2010, and the zip codes of this dataset are only limited within the city of Los Angeles.
+ The data is collected and provided by the _local government_ of Los Angeles during the census in 2010.
 Our main target audiences are government officials, citizens in Los Angeles, and people who are planning to move to or live in the city.

- The data contains general demographic information such as total population, total numbers of males and females in the area, and also housing information such as total households and average household sizes within that area.
-Through our project, we want our audiences to learn some interesting facts such as [at least three specific questions].
+ The data contains every crime information happened from 2010 in Los Angeles.
+The dataset contains information such as the location  and latitudes of crimes, the crime code, and also housing information such as total households and information of victims such as their ages, sexes, etc. Through our project, we want our audiences to learn some facts such as [at least three specific questions].

 ### Tackling the issue
 We will start our project by reading the Comma Separated Values File of the dataset provided by the website.